May 1, 2020, at 11:59 p.m. (EDT).

 Mentorship Panel Guidelines

-Your mentorship panel, composed of three mentors, must include mentors from each of the program’s three main disciplines of genetic epidemiology research (see Mentors by Discipline), where at least one mentor belongs to subsections 1.1 and/or 2.1.
-It is the trainee’s responsibility to contact and engage three CIHR STAGE mentors who are willing to jointly supervise the trainee in a collaborative, transdisciplinary research project
+Your mentorship panel must include three mentors from each of the program’s three main disciplines of genetic epidemiology research (see Mentors by Discipline), where at least one mentor belongs to subsections 1.1 and/or 2.1.

 Acknowledgment of Receipt

-Upon receipt of the application, an acknowledgment of receipt will be sent by email to the applicant.
+Upon receipt of the application, an acknowledgment of receipt will be emailed to the applicant.

-Applications to the training program will be evaluated by the admissions committee, which will then decide on admission to the program and whether fellowships, or other types of support, will be awarded.
+Applications will be evaluated by the STAGE admissions panel, which will then decide on admission to the program and whether research allowances or other types of support will be awarded.

-The CIHR STAGE admissions panel typically reviews applications within 3-4 weeks from the application deadlines noted above.
+The panel typically reviews applications within 3-4 weeks from the application deadline.
 Funding decisions will be disclosed to each candidate and their corresponding primary mentor by email.
-The names of successful candidates will be subsequently announced to the public on the CIHR STAGE website.
+The names of successful candidates will be subsequently and publicly announced on the STAGE website.